Retinal Tearscauses, symptoms and treatment

 Text size:

-Last updated 10/14/2022
+Last updated 7/15/2024

-Dr. Svetlana Pilyugina explains retinal tears.
+Dr. Svetlana Pilyugina discusses retinal detachment and its treatment

 The retina is a thin layer of light-sensitive tissue that lines the back of the eye cavity like wallpaper.
+When a crack develops in this thin tissue, it's called a tear.

-• Sudden onset of floaters- these can look like small moving specks or clouds, small dots, or cobwebs
+• Sudden onset of new floaters- these can look like small moving specks or clouds, small dots, or cobwebs

 • Flashes of light (photopsia) that persist throughout the day

-How is a retinal tear diagnosed?
+How is a retinal tear or detachment diagnosed?

 • Lattice degeneration – areas of retinal thinning along its outer edges